monit-test/AWS_TEST/README.md

-# Amazon Web Services IoT MQTT Subscribe/Publish Example
+# NO, Amazon Web Services IoT MQTT Subscribe/Publish Example

 This is an adaptation of the [AWS IoT C SDK](https://github.com/aws/aws-iot-device-sdk-embedded-C) "subscribe_publish" example for ESP-IDF.